Willie169/temp/Java Comprehensive Guide.md

 - **`^`**: Bitwise XOR
 - **`~`**: Bitwise NOT
 - **`<<`**: Left shift
-- **`>>`**: Right shift.
+- **`>>`**: Right shift\
   It shifts bits to the right and preserves the sign of the original number, just like `>>` in C++.
 For positive numbers, it behaves like an arithmetic shift, filling the leftmost bits with zeroes.
 For negative numbers, it maintains the sign by filling the leftmost bits with ones (i.e., it performs an arithmetic shift).
   ```
   int x = -8;  // In binary: 11111111 11111111 11111111 11111000
   int result = x >> 2;  // Result: 11111111 11111111 11111111 11111110 (-2)
   ```
-- **`>>>`**: Unsigned right shift.
+- **`>>>`**: Unsigned right shift\
   It shifts bits to the right and fills the leftmost bits with zeroes, regardless of the original number's sign.
 It's used for shifting without considering the sign of the number, which is particularly useful for unsigned integers.
   ```
   int x = -8;  // In binary: 11111111 11111111 11111111 11111000
   int result = x >>> 2;  // Result: 00111111 11111111 11111111 11111110 (1073741822)